PCI vs PCI-X vs PCI-E, Why Choose PCI-E Card?

 One of the most outstanding characteristics of modern computers is their upgradeability.
 The new capabilities can be added by installing an expansion card in one of the slots that may follow three different standards: PCI vs PCI-X vs PCI-E. Three versions of the network cards are born accordingly.
 PCI card is known as the original edition, and the PCI-E card is currently considered as the preference.
-PCI vs PCI-X, PCI vs PCI Express, what are the differences among them?
-Why should we choose the PCI-E card?
+PCI vs PCI-X, PCI vs PCI Express, what are their differences?
+Why should we choose PCI-E cards?
 Continue reading to find the answers.

 All the "PCI series" network adapters function as the connection interface that connects devices to the computer.
 However, differences between PCI vs PCI-X, PCI vs PCIe are distinct.
 The following part will mainly discuss about the comparison of PCI vs PCI-X vs PCI-E card.